GuilhermePelegrina/NOCCO_Shapley_values/README.md

 ## Introduction

 This work proposes an approach to detect relevant and disparity prone features, before training step, in machine learning.
-Our proposal is based on the normalized version of Hilbert-Schmidt Independence Criterion (HSIC), called NOCCO, and the hypothesis is that features with high marginal dependence with the outcomes may have a high impact into the both algorithm predictive power and disparate results.
+Our proposal is based on the normalized version of Hilbert-Schmidt Independence Criterion (HSIC), called NOCCO, and on the Shapley values.
+The hypothesis is that features with high marginal dependence with the outcomes may have a high impact into the both algorithm predictive power and disparate results.
 In order to evaluate our proposal, we consider the following datasets:

 - Adult Income: https://archive.ics.uci.edu/ml/datasets/adult
 - COMPAS Recidivism risk: https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing